-Field S nt Name: Seminar Course: Placement Agency: nstructor Name: l.
-Ag ency safety policies: v=0 1) Have you discussed safety with your field instructor?
+Field S Field F nt Name: Seminar Course: Placement Agency: Instructor Name: l.
+Ag gency safety policies: 1) Have you discussed safety with your field instructor?
 YES NO 2) Does the agency have safety policies?
 3) Are you familiar with the agency safety policies?
 4) Have you participated in safety training(s) offered or recommended by the agency?
-II.
-Safety Plans: Please address the following areas of safety by providing information at the agency safety protocols and policies; if there is an area listed that is not applicable this agency setting, please enter N/A: B. Safety when workir Safety in the agency environment (includes agency setting environment (includes agency setting, parking lot, etc.): afety when working with clients (includes reading cues of escalation, de-escalating lients, when/how to remove oneself) C. Safety in community-based work (includes safety in the exposure to bed bugs/lice, etc.) community, safety i n the home, D. Safety during travel (includes field placement related travel with or not include student's home-placement site travel): vel with or with clie ents; does E. Other Safety Considerations (please address any specific ons such as
+II. th fety Plans: Please address the following areas of safety be agency safety protocols and policies; if there is an area is agency setting, please enter N/A: A. Safety in the agency environment (includes agency setti ng, parking lot, etc. ): В. Safety when working with clients (includes reading cues clients, when/how to remove oneself) of escalation, de-es scalating C. Safety in community-based work (includes safety in the exposure to bed bugs/lice, etc.) community, safety in the home, D. Safety during travel (includes field placement related transition not include student's home-placement site travel): avel with or with clie ents; does E. Other Safety Considerations (please address any specific health risks, evening/weekend hours, on-call hours, etc. ons such as

 III.
-Incident Reporting Procedures: What steps should be taken after a difficult or unsafe incident or situation occurs?
+Incident Reporting Procedures : What steps should be taken a incident or situation occurs? fter a difficult or unsafe

-Student signature: Date:
+Š Student signature: Date:

-I Field Instructor signature: Date:
+l· Field Instructor signature: Date:

-1 Field Faculty Liaison signature: Date:
+l· Field Faculty Liaison signature: Date: